Q. What if my stucco is painted?

 - The windows themselves leak.

-the wall/roof intersections where the roof line does not extend
+where the roof line does not extend below the wall.

 - The deck ledger board was not flashed.